Research

 Scientific Computing

-I conduct fist-principle simulations of complex multiphysics systems, using continuum mechanics, numerical methods, and high-performance computing.
+I conduct first-principles simulations of complex multiphysics systems, using continuum mechanics, numerical methods, and high-performance computing.
 I focus on optimizing both accuracy and throughput on modern HPC platforms.
 Some of my work includes:

 Fluid-Structure Interaction